Are you know the How Do You Calibrate a Thermometer. Calibrating a thermometer may be a simple, but necessary process.

 The duration choice bi-metal thermometers we sell have an optional calibration dial located on the rear of the dial case.
 The first and simplest method is by using comparison.

 This method is often effective, goodbye as you’re confident that the comparison thermometer is reading correctly.
-Which is why a NIST-certified thermometer, tested annually, is preferable?
+This is why a NIST-certified thermometer, tested annually, is preferable.

 Just compare the 2 and adjust the thermometer you’re calibrating to match the “correct” thermometer’s temperature.